ibm-cloud-docs/solution-tutorials/vpc-tg-dns-iam.hidden.md

    source local.env
    ```

-The shared team is going to provide micro services.
+   The shared team is going to provide micro-services.
 Although the network team has already created the shared VPC and some network resources the shared team will create the instance and choose the instance profile.
 A Linux configuration script and simple demo application is provided in the user_data attribute and discussed in the **Application Team** section below.

    In `main.tf` notice these two resources:
    ```
    locals {
      network_context = data.terraform_remote_state.network.outputs.shared